i-doit/knowledge-base/docs/en/basics/life-and-documentation-cycle.md

 Almost all documentation artifacts (objects, category entries, values in [**Dialog+**\-fields](./dialog-admin.md) etc.) receive a state:

-*   **Normal**: When working normally (create, edit), each artifact receives this state and can be used anywhere.
+-   **Normal**: When working normally (create, edit), each artifact receives this state and can be used anywhere.
-*   **Archived**: The artifact is hidden in the [IT documentation](../glossary.md).
+-   **Archived**: The artifact is hidden in the [IT documentation](../glossary.md).
 Further use, e.g. linking, is not possible anymore.
-*   **Deleted**: The artifact is supposed to be purged but still exists completely with all relations in the IT documentation.
+-   **Deleted**: The artifact is supposed to be purged but still exists completely with all relations in the IT documentation.
 Apart from this, the state is similar to **Archived**.

 The cycle provides that every documentation artifact receives the **Normal** status.
 Later on, the states will be **Archived** and then **Deleted**.
 A restoration to the respective previous state is possible at any time.

-in addition to these three states there are also special cases concerning objects:
+In addition to these three states there are also special cases concerning objects:

-*   **Unfinished**: This state is assigned to a new object that has been created but not saved.
+-   **Unfinished**: This state is assigned to a new object that has been created but not saved.
 This happens, for example, when a new object is created but the **Save** button is not pressed.
 These objects can only be found via a report and can then be used.
-You should remove the unfinished objects on a regular basis via **Administration → Systemtools → Cache / Database → Remove unfinished objects**.
+You should remove the unfinished objects on a regular basis via **Administration → [Tenant Name] management → Repair and clean up → Remove unfinished objects**.
 As an alternative, the unfinished objects can be removed automatically.
 More details can be found further below.
-*   **Template**: An object can be used as a [template](../efficient-documentation/templates.md) for other objects.
+-   **Template**: An object can be used as a [template](../efficient-documentation/templates.md) for other objects.
-*   **Change template**: An object can be used as a change template for [mass changing](../efficient-documentation/mass-change.md).
+-   **Change template**: An object can be used as a change template for [mass changing](../efficient-documentation/mass-change.md).

 If you want to delete a documentation artifact irrevocably, mark it as as **Deleted** first and then use the **Purge** function.
 This, however, is not a state because all data (including the previous state and any logbook entries) will be deleted during the **Purge** process.
 This means that the object and its existence can't be traced anymore; thus you should use the function with particular caution.